alexkemp9/Conteg/background.md

 ### *HTTP/1.1:*
 ***HTTP/1.1*** was a formal specification within [RFC-2616 (pdf)](https://github.com/alexkemp9/Conteg/blob/main/RFC/rfc-2616_HTTP-1.1.pdf).
 As a development from HTTP/1.0 it adds consideration of the effects of hierarchical proxies, caching, the need for persistent connections, and virtual hosts.

+Certain new 1.1 features were presaged within section D of the 1.0 Appendix.
+These include:
+- Request Methods: PUT, DELETE, LINK (not used), UNLINK (not used)
+- Header Field Definitions: Accept, Accept-Charset, Accept-Encoding, Accept-Language, Content-Language, Link (not used), MIME-Version, Retry-After, Title (sometimes used)

 These are the relevant 🟡 new features introduced in the HTTP/1.1 spec (entire section unless otherwise marked):

 | Name             | RFC-2616         | PDF Page         | Info             |